A sharp threshold for minimum bounded-depth and bounded-diameter spanning trees and Steiner trees in random networks: Sliced-and-spliced tree

-\begin{proof}[Proof of \tref{Steiner-deep} for exponential weights.]
-Using \tref{deep-decay}, if $k=\log_2\log n + \Delta$ where $\Delta \geq \omega(n/(m \log (e n/m)))$, then so the convergence in probability for bounded-depth Steiner trees is an immediate consequence of Markov's inequality, and convergence in expectation is also immediate.
+so the convergence in probability for bounded-depth Steiner trees is an immediate consequence of Markov's inequality, and convergence in expectation is also immediate.
 The bounded-diameter statements are a consequence of the bounded-depth statements. \end{proof} The case of other distributions is handled in \sref{distributions}.